Great Island: Land use and economy

 In the 19th century Topographical Dictionary of Ireland (published by Samuel Lewis in 1837), Great Island is described as "very fertile" with its "light productive soil" supporting agricultural uses with "two-thirds [of the island] under tillage, and the remainder in pasture or included in demesnes".
 Lewis describes the island's location, environment and climate as factors "induc[ing] many genteel families to settle here".

 As of the 21st century, land use on Great Island remains primarily agricultural and residential in nature.
 The island has a population of between 12,000 and 14,000.
 While some of this population work on the island, as of the early 21st century, an increasing percentage of the island's residents commute to Cork city for work, traveling by car, Cork Commuter Rail, and bus services to the city.
 Residential developments are concentrated mainly around Cobh, with other populated townlands and settlements on the island including Ballymore, Ballynoe, and Belvelly.

 Prior to the 21st century, land use included industrial zones, such as the former Irish Fertilizer Industries plant at Marino Point, and the Verolme Cork Dockyard at Rushbrooke.
 The latter was long the site of construction of vessels for the Irish Naval Service, such as the LÉ Eithne.
 Many of these heavy industries have since closed.
 Some smaller boatbuilding companies are still based at Cobh.

 Tourism is now important to the island economy.
 As of 2017, Great Island was the location of the only berth in the Republic of Ireland dedicated for visiting cruise ships.
-This industry has grown in the 21st century.
+90 cruise ships and 170,000 passengers visited the berth in 2025.
+As of 2019, the Port of Cork company were seeking to redevelop the deepwater quay to support additional cruise liner and cargo traffic, leading to conflict with some local resident groups over the privatisation of public land.